 Photography came to me by accident.
 In the midst of a great deal of change in my life, I bought a camera.
 After years in arts ranging from music to writing to painting, photography allowed me to bring the best of those disciplines under one creative umbrella.

 So what does all this mean to you?
 It means that the person behind the camera has the life and professional experience to listen to you and understand your vision.
 I have an eye for the world and all the diversity it holds.
-I have photographed weddings and events, lifestyle, product, and fashion.
-I am also the dedicated photographer for the Park Players of Detroit, the city’s oldest community theater.
-Over time, I have developed a photo-documentary style that allows me to create intimate images that tell the stories of you and your loved ones.
+Over the years, I have photographed events, lifestyle, product, fashion, and stage.
+The photo-documentary style that I’ve developed allows me to create intimate images that tell the stories of you and your loved ones.